 On Friday, the 21st day of January 2022, a Public Meeting Notice was circulated to all property owners within 120 metres of the subject land's boundaries.
 In addition, a Public Notice Sign was posted facing Pelham Street.

-No public comments were received at the time of writing of this report.
+One (1) public comment was received at the time of writing of this report following the public meeting: